tsouanas/unicodef/README.md

 The so-called defs are defined in files; the file format is very simple: each line is a sequence, followed by one or more spaces, followed by its expansion.
 You may have blank lines and a `#` at the beginning of a line indicates a comment.
+To add inline comments with `#` make sure it is following a space after the expansion (otherwise the `#` symbol is considered to be part of that expansion).

 Definitions in files whose names end with an underscore (`_`) are considered **micro**;
 otherwise they are **macro**.
 (See above for the difference in use.)